 At the time of this writing, no direct observations of transverse shocks or jumps had been made in the ocean or atmosphere.
 Such features would occur internally and would possibly involve exchange of mass and momentum between layers, a process not accounted for in the above formulations.
 In the Denmark Strait, for example, the supposedly supercritical outflow gradually descends into the deep North Atlantic, gradually entraining overlying water as it does so.
 There is no evidence of a rapid, stationary change in the width of the flow.
 The suggestion that contact with the left channel wall is necessary for a stationary jump would mean that the jump would have to occur within the strait and not in the downstream basin.

-One the other hand, observations in the Vema Channel (Hogg, 1983) reveal the type of rapid energy transformation that could be caused by a hydraulic jump.
-This deep strait lies in the southern hemisphere and a stationary Kelvin wave would therefore be trapped to the left wall.
-A Kelvin wave jump is consistent with the behavior of potential energy measured along four different streamlines of the observed flow (solid curves in Figure 3.7.7).
+Observations in the Vema Channel (Hogg, 1983) reveal the type of rapid energy transformation that could be caused by a hydraulic jump, though there is no clear connection with the structural features of ©Pratt and Whitehead 8/17/06 rough draft-not for distribution the jumps discussed above.
+In a classical jump one expects the fluid depth, and therefore the potential energy, of the flow to increase in as the fluid passes through the jump.
+(Total energy is, of course, lost.)
+Hogg calculated the potential energy using hydrographic measurements taken along three different streamlines of the observed flow (solid curves in Figure 3.7.7).
 The streamlines are defined by intersections between potential density (σ_4) surfaces and the bottom.
-For the streamlines corresponding to potential density σ_4 =46.11 and 46.13, the potential energy decreases and then increases as it would if the corresponding flow passed through a hydraulic jump of the type shown in Figure (3.30).
-These streamlines are closer to the left (west) wall than the remaining two, which do not experience the same behavior.
+For the streamlines corresponding to potential density σ_4 =46.11 and 46.13, the potential energy decreases and then increases as it would if an accelerating supercritical flow passed through a jump.